Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/README.md

   ```
   kernal.proj.rlt <- kernal.proj.2(pca.vel$data.comb[, -1], pca.vel$v.dirc, coord, sigma1 = 1, sigma2 = 10)
   ```
-  The kernel projection aims to map the velocity field within PC space into geogrpahic space based on the correlation between lingusitic relatedness and language geography (Figure 1f).
+  The function ```kernal.proj.2``` aims to map the velocity field within PC space into geogrpahic space based on the correlation between lingusitic relatedness and language geography (Figure 1f).
 It utilizes the composite of exponential kernel and gaussian kernel to measure the correlation between velocity vectors and language distribution within PC space.
 Then, it utilizes such correlation as weight to compute the velocity vector within geographic space.
 The parameter ```sigma1``` is the bandwidth of the exponential kernel whose default value is set as 1.
 The parameter ```sigma2``` is the bandwidth of the gaussian kernel whose default value is set as 10.
 Once the language dispersal is largely restricted by the envrionmental constraints such as mountain, island, river, and ocean, the value of ```sigma2``` is suggested to be set as a small value such as 0.1.
 * **Spatial smoothing for velocity field within geographic space**
   ```
   smooth.length.kernal.v.dirc <- spatial.smooth.dirc(coord, kernal.proj.rlt$kernal.v.direc, pca.vel$v.dirc, sigma = 10)
   plt.lm.PCA.proj(coord.mat, smooth.length.kernal.v.dirc, color = color, region = "South America", l = 0.03, cex = 1.5, arrow.cex = 0.03)
   ```
-  The spatial smoothing aims to better visualize the velocity field without changing the dispersal pattern reflected by it (Figure 1f).
+  The function ```spatial.smooth.dirc``` aims to better visualize the velocity field without changing the dispersal pattern reflected by it (Figure 1f).
 It adjusts the length of each velocity vector within geographic space to be the same as its length within PC space.
 Then, it utilizes the gaussian kernel to smooth the length of each velocity vector.
 The parameter ```sigma``` is the bandwidth of the gaussian kernel whose default value is set as 10.
+The ```plt.lm.PCA.proj``` can visualize the velocity field within the geographic space.

   <img align="center" src="https://github.com/Stan-Sizhe-Yang/Inferring-language-dispersal-patterns-with-velocity-field-estimation/assets/46415427/07f4e1e0-acb4-4717-b269-f16dc41a696f">